LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Target Detection**: Includes logic to identify pawns engaged in both vanilla Lovin' and modded DateLovin' activities
 - **Disruption Handling**: Properly interrupts the intimate activity and sends both participants fleeing if caught
 - **Mood Effects**: Applies appropriate mood changes to all involved pawns when disrupting intimate moments

+### Child Building Breaking System
+- **Job Driver**: `JobDriver_ChildBreakBuilding.cs` allows children to target buildings with breakdownable components and break them
+- **Mechanics**: Uses melee attack animations to "bonk" the building for a duration, then triggers the breakdown effect
+- **Target Selection**: Finds buildings with `CompBreakdownable` component (workbenches, furniture, etc.) excluding critical infrastructure like doors and walls
+- **Def Integration**: Added as `ChildBreakBuilding` job def in `SI_JobDefOf.cs` and XML definition in `JobDefs/JobDefs_Children_BreakBuilding.xml`
+- **Misbehavior Level**: Integrated as part of Level 3 misbehavior (property damage) in `ChildrenMisbehaviorManager.cs`
+- **Feedback System**: Includes messages to the player, mood effects, LLM monologue generation, and thought memories
+- **Safety Checks**: Excludes critical infrastructure (doors, walls, vents) from being broken by children

+### Child Radio Leaking System
+- **Job Driver**: `JobDriver_ChildPlayWithRadio.cs` enables children to play with comms consoles with risk of leaking colony location
+- **Mechanics**: Child plays with radio for 15 seconds, then has a chance based on social skill to leak location (0 skill = 100% chance, decreasing by 9% per skill level, min 10%)
+- **Raid Trigger**: If location is leaked, schedules a raid to occur in ~1 day with warning message to the player
+- **Def Integration**: Added as `ChildPlayWithRadio` job def in `SI_JobDefOf.cs` and XML definition in `JobDefs/JobDefs_Children_Radio.xml`
+- **Misbehavior Level**: Implemented as part of Level 4 misbehavior (dangerous behavior) in `ChildrenMisbehaviorManager.cs`
+- **Target Finding**: Uses `GenClosest.ClosestThingReachable` to find available comms consoles
+- **Skill-Based Outcome**: Chance of leaking location decreases with higher social skill of the child